jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/customizing-jenkins.md

 ## How Jenkins Customization works
 Current configuration mechanism is based on Kubernetes Custom Resource which is automatically created during the installation phase and then used as a customization file by the Operator.

 Every time you want to customize Jenkins, you need to do that in code by modifying existing Custom Resource file.
 Any manual changes from the web interface will be overridden by automation or after the Jenkins restart.

-Sections below explain you how to configure Jenkins using plugins, Groovy Scripts and Configuration as Code (CasC).
+Sections below explain how to configure Jenkins using plugins, Groovy Scripts and Configuration as Code (CasC).

 ## How to customize Jenkins with plugins
 Plugins configuration is applied as groovy scripts or the [configuration as code plugin](https://github.com/jenkinsci/configuration-as-code-plugin).